KaluzaKamil/TranslatorApp/README.md

 dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\TranslatorApp\aspnetapp.pfx -p password dotnet dev-certs https --trust
 ```
 The password is just temporary password for the sake of development.
-In production certs would have to be created and password take from for example a key vault.
+In production certs would have to be created and password taken from for example a key vault.

 Then in the same folder run
 ```bash